ufs-community/ufs-srweather-app/docs/UsersGuide/source/RocotoInfo.rst

       Unknown count: 0
       Duration: 58.0

-This shows that although all dependencies for this task are satisfied (see the dependencies section, highlighted above), it cannot run because its ``maxtries`` value (highlighted) is 3.
-Rocoto will attempt to launch it at most 3 times, and it has already been tried 3 times (the ``Tries`` value, also highlighted).
+This output shows that although all dependencies for this task are satisfied (see the dependencies section, highlighted above), it cannot run because its ``maxtries`` value (highlighted) is 3.
+Rocoto will attempt to launch it at most 3 times, and it has already been tried 3 times (note the ``Tries`` value, also highlighted).

 The output of the ``rocotocheck`` command is often useful in determining whether the dependencies for a given task have been met.
 If not, the dependencies section in the output of ``rocotocheck`` will indicate this by stating that a